COURT APPOINTED SPECIAL ADVOCATES

 CASA volunteers are appointed by judges to advocate for children’s best interests.
 They stay with each case until it is closed and the child is in a safe, permanent home.
 Volunteers work with legal and child welfare professionals, educators and service providers to ensure that judges have all the information they need.
 Volunteers help judges develop a fuller picture of each child’s life.
 Their advocacy enables judges to make the most well-informed decision for each child.

 As a CASA volunteer, you will form a one-on-one relationship with a child to get a full picture of the case.
-A CASA volunteer’s work with children is one-on-one, but they do not work alone.
-Each volunteer is trained and supported by highly qualified CAPS staff member.
+CASA volunteers work with children one-on-one, but they do not work alone.
+Each volunteer is trained and supported by highly qualified CAPS staff members.

 To change a child’s life for the better, click the volunteer link below.
 You’ll be trained and supported every step of the way.

 THANK YOU TO OUR NATIONAL FUNDER:

 THERE IS A GROWING NEED FOR CASA VOLUNTEERS IN ELKHART COUNTY